TopAgrume/ml_flow_versionning/README.md

 ## 2. Create and push the default model to MLflow

-After launching the MLflow server, you need to create and register the default model.
+After launching the MLflow server, you need to create and register the default model and next model.
 Run the following Python script to train and push the model to the MLflow model registry:

 ```sh
 python run_and_push_model.py